 As you know, a good sale is built on trust and honesty.
 A great way to enhance these qualities in the bond you have with your clients is to book consultation appointments to gauge where they feel worried and happy with their existing coverage.
 By creating this type of appointment to listen to your clients, you’ll get a sense of where their coverage might be lacking.
 Then, you’ll have time to research a solution for them and possibly bring more sales opportunities, like a hospital indemnity sale, to the table.

 Book consultation appointments to gauge where clients feel worried and happy with their existing coverage.

 Hearing your clients’ personal experiences of moments where they experienced gaps in the coverage of their current insurance plan can help you introduce the idea of purchasing a hospital indemnity plan and add additional riders to the coverage as well.
 And remember, you don’t need the answers or to offer the solution to their problem(s) right away.
 First, just listen and encourage your client to talk about their own experiences.
 This will help you get the details you need for ancillary plan research and a great solution.
 Best of all, it will help make your client feel valued and build their loyalty to you.

 ● ● ●

 Hospital indemnity coverage could be something your clients need, but just don’t know it yet.
 Medical emergencies resulting in hospital stays can be unpredictable.
 Start the conversation with your clients and do your part to help them save their hard-earned money!

 Ritter Insurance Marketing offers a wide selection of competitive hospital indemnity plans.
-Schedule a call today to speak with one of our More than Medicare sales specialists for more details and tips for successfully selling hospital indemnity coverage!
+Speak with your sales specialist today for more details and tips for successfully selling hospital indemnity coverage!

 Please note, Ritter does not currently contract for hospital indemnity plans in New York.